 715-747-3031 for camping reservations and information.
-Located six miles from Ferry Landing.
+Located six miles from the ferry landing on Madeline Island .
 Family campground.
 Potable water, flush and pit toilets and pay showers.
 61 campsites, including 22 sites with electric located across the road from the park entrance and 6 remote, tent only walk-in campsites along the Lagoon Ridge Trail.
-Camping rates are $25/night for no hookup sites and $31/night for electric only sites.
+Camping rates are $28/night for no hookup sites and $35/night for electric only sites.
 Picnic area with covered pavilion, fishing, canoeing and kayaking, swimming and sand beaches.
 Bridge spans beautiful lagoon.
-Owned/operated by Town of La Pointe. * Lake Superior Magazine’s 2017 Best of the Lake Winner for Best Lake View.
+Owned/operated by Town of La Pointe.

 888-947-2757 for camping reservations and information.
-The 2,350-acre park has a 1.5-mile beach, campground, picnic areas, and more than seven miles of hiking, boardwalk and nature trails.
+Located 6 1/2 miles from the ferry landing on Madeline Island, the 2,350-acre park has a 1.5-mile beach, campground, picnic areas, and more than seven miles of hiking, boardwalk and nature trails.
 Within Big Bay State Park is a 440-acre sand spit and bog Wisconsin State Natural Area.
 Activities at Big Bay include camping, picnicking, hiking, snowshoeing, skiing, kayaking, fishing, swimming, hunting, interpretive programs, and more.
-The family campground has 60 sites (15 with electric and 7 walk-in tent only sites), flush toilets/showers and access to water hook-up. *Lake Superior Magazine’s 2017 Best of the Lake Winner for Best Lake View.
+The family campground has 60 sites (21 with electric and 7 walk-in tent only sites), flush toilets/showers and access to water hook-up.

 Located 1/4 mile from Madeline Island Ferry landing, the park offers a sandy beach and dock, playground, sheltered picnic pavilion and public restrooms.

 Located in downtown La Pointe offering public tennis courts, ballfield, playground, covered picnic pavilion, and public restrooms.